chamaeleon/sbnz-clj/README.md

 # sbnz

-A simple SBNZ (Subtract, Branch If Not Zero) VM Interpreter.
+A simple SBNZ (Subtract, Branch If Not Zero) VM Interpreter implemented in Clojure.

 ## Usage